mharoot/php/gitScripts/README.md

 addAllRecentEdits.sh - right before adding all recently made changes to github
 		       it removes gitScripts.

-init.sh		     - initializes a remote repository
+init.sh		     - initializes a remote repository.